Equidimensionality of affine Deligne-Lusztig varieties in mixed characteristic: Introduction

 \section{Introduction}

-The affine Deligne-Lusztig variety was introduced by Rapoport in \cite{Rap05}.
-It arises as the underlying space of a moduli space of local shtukas with a parahoric level structure.
-In this paper, we only deal with the hyperspecial case.
-Let $F$ be a non-archimedean local field with a uniformizer $\pi$ and let $L$ be the completion of the maximal unramified extension of $F$ with a residue field $k$.
-Let $O_F$ and $O_L$ be their ring of integers.
-Let $G$ be an unramified connected reductive group over $F$.
-We fix a Borel pair $T \subset B \subset G$ over $F$ and a reductive model $\cal{G}$ over $O_F$.
-Let $b$ be an element of $G(L)$ and let $\mu \in \mrm{X}^*(T)_+$ be a dominant cocharacter.
-The affine Deligne-Lusztig variety $X_\mu(b)$ associated to the datum $(\cal{G},b,\mu)$ is a locally closed subscheme of the affine Grassmannian having the following description:
+In \cite{Rap05}, affine Deligne-Lusztig varieties were introduced to describe the underlying spaces of moduli spaces of $p$-divisible groups or local shtukas with level structures.
+The geometry of affine Deligne-Lusztig varieties depends on level structures.
+Let $G$ be a connected reductive group over a non-archimedean local field $F$.
+Let $O$ be the ring of integers of $F$.
+In this paper, we fix a reductive model $\cl{G}$ of $G$ over $O$ and study affine Deligne-Lusztig varieties at the hyperspecial level $\cl{G}$.

-It is known to be ``locally of finite type'' over $k$: locally of finite type over $k$ in the equal characteristic case, and locally perfectly of finite type in the mixed characteristic case.
-A lot of research has been done regarding its geometric properties, such as the nonemptiness criterion, known as Kottwitz-Rapoport conjecture, proved in \cite{RR96} and \cite{Gas10}, and the dimension formula proved in \cite{Ham15} and \cite{Zhu17}.
-One of the recent interesting problems, conjectured by Chen and Zhu and settled in \cite{ZZ20} and \cite{Nie22}, is the determination of the $J_b(F)$-orbits of top-dimensional irreducible components of $X_\mu(b)$.
-It relates the $J_b(F)$-orbits to the Mirkovic-Vilonen basis for some weight space of the representation of the dual group $\widehat{G}$ corresponding to $\mu$.
-It gives an elementary way of computing the number of the $J_b(F)$-orbits of top-dimensional irreducible components.
+Let $L$ be the completion of the maximal unramified extension of $F$ and fix a Borel pair $T\subset B\subset G$.
+Let $O_L$ be the ring of integers of $L$ and let $\sigma$ be the Frobenius automorphism of $L$ relative to $F$.
+Let $k$ be the residue field of $O$ and $\ov{k}$ be that of $O_L$.
+Associated with an element $b\in G(L)$ and a dominant cocharacter $\mu\in X_*(T)_+$, the affine Deligne-Lusztig variety $X_\mu(b)$ is defined to be a $\ov{k}$-scheme with the following set of closed points:

-Though it only concerns top-dimensional irreducible components, it was conjectured in \cite[Conjecture 5.10]{Rap05} (at least when $b$ is basic) that $X_\mu(b)$ is equidimensional.
-In the equal characteristic case, it was already proved in \cite{HV11} (the basic case) and \cite{HV18} (the general case).
-However, according to \cite[Theorem 3.4]{HV18}, equidimensionality in mixed characteristic is available only when we can reduce to the underlying space of a Rapoport-Zink space.
-Avoiding such a reduction, we prove it in the basic case (see \Cref{thm:mainthm}):
+The affine Deligne-Lusztig variety $X_\mu(b)$ is locally of finite type over $\ov{k}$ in equal characteristic, and locally perfectly of finite type in mixed characteristic.
+Its geometric properties have been studied from various perspectives.
+For example, its non-emptiness criterion was proved in \cite{RR96} and \cite{Gas10} and its dimension formula was derived in \cite{GHKR06}, \cite{Vie06}, \cite{Ham15} and \cite{Zhu17}.
+Recently, a representation-theoretic description of the $J_b(F)$-orbits of top-dimensional irreducible components of $X_\mu(b)$ was obtained.
+It was first conjectured by Chen and Zhu and proved in \cite{ZZ20} and \cite{Nie22}.
+A bijection between the $J_b(F)$-orbits and Mirkovi\'{c}-Vilonen cycles was constructed in \cite{Nie22}.
+The stabilizer of each top-dimensional irreducible component was also studied in \cite{HZZ21}.